sparkflows/sparkflows-docs/docs/gcp/admin-guide/admin_configuration.rst

       :alt: GCP Configuration Details
       :width: 60%

 #. **Save** the connection.
-Once saved, you can use this connection to submit Jobs, View BigQuery and Browse Google Storage.
+Once saved, you can use this connection to submit Jobs, view BigQuery and browse Google Storage.